jmjaffe37/openjdk-installer/wix/README.md

 ## MSI upgrade limitation

-Upgradable MSI work only for first 3 digit from the build number (due to MSI limitation) : [Details](https://docs.microsoft.com/fr-fr/windows/desktop/Msi/productversion)
+Upgradable MSI work only for first 3 digits from the build number (due to MSI limitation) : [Details](https://docs.microsoft.com/fr-fr/windows/desktop/Msi/productversion)

 - Upgradable : 8.0.2.1 -> 8.0.3.1 Yes
 - Upgradable : 8.0.2.1 -> 8.0.2.2 No ( You must uninstall previous msi and install new one )